isaac-gorman/js101/lesson_6/twenty_one/overview.md

 | 2 - 10            | face value |
 | Jack, Queen, King | centered   |
 | Aces              | 1 or 11    |

+**Player Turn:**
+The player always goes first, and can decide to either **hit** or **stay**.
+A hit means that players wants to be dealt another card.
+Remember, if his total exceeds 21, he will bust and loose the game.
+The decision to hit or stay depends on the player's cards and what the player thinks his dealer has.
+For example